Derivation of Coulomb's law based on a mechanical model of electromagnetic field and a spherical source and sink model of electric charges: Abstract

 \section{Abstract}

-We speculate that the universe may be filled with a continuum which may be called aether.
-Based on a spherical source and sink model of electric charges, we derive Coulomb's law of interactions between static electric charges in vacuum by methods of hydrodynamics.
-A reduced form of the Lorentz's force law of static electric charges is derived based on a definition of electric field.
+We suppose that vacuum is filled with a kind of continuously distributed matter which may be called the $\Omega(1)$ substratum, or the electromagnetic aether.
+Suppose that the time scale of a macroscopic observer is very large compares to the the Maxwelllian relaxation time of the $\Omega(1)$ substratum.
+Thus, the macroscopic observer concludes that the $\Omega(1)$ substratum behaves like a Newtonian-fluid.
+Inspired by H. A. Lorentz, we speculate that electric charges may be extremely small hard spherical sources or spherical sinks with finite radii.
+Based on the spherical source and spherical sink model of electric charges, we derive Coulomb's law of interactions between static electric charges in vacuum.
+Further, we derive a reduced form of the Lorentz's force law for static electric charges in vacuum.